deepguider/deattention_with_stml_for_vpr/README.md

 Then you've got ./deattention_with_stml_for_vpr/pretrained/

-Next, to train our deattention and sTML, run
+Next, to train our de-attention and sTML, run

 	$ ./1run_train_our_deattention_with_sTML.sh